GabeScott/standard-works-vault/General Conference/1988 October - Goal beyond Victory.md

 Years ago, many of us participated as players or observers in the all-Church basketball tournaments and later in the softball tournaments.
 The most coveted prize was not to be adjudged first-place winner, but rather to receive the sportsmanship award.
 The applause of the audience was louder and longer, the smiles broader and more universal.
 A goal beyond victory had been won.

-Lately we have received at the Office of the First Presidency letters which tell of serious arguments on the sports floor or playing field, namecalling by parents, abuse of referees, and all that characterizes poor sportsmanship.
+Lately we have received at the Office of the First Presidency letters which tell of serious arguments on the sports floor or playing field, name-calling by parents, abuse of referees, and all that characterizes poor sportsmanship.
 We have room for improvement, brethren, and improve we must.

-In the videotape produced by the Church and entitled The Church Sports Official, there is featured this truth from the First Presidency: “Church sports activities have a unique central purpose much higher than the development of physical prowess, or even victory itself.
+In the videotape produced by the Church and entitled *The Church Sports Official,* there is featured this truth from the First Presidency: “Church sports activities have a unique central purpose much higher than the development of physical prowess, or even victory itself.
 It is to strengthen faith, build integrity, and develop in each participant the attributes of his maker.”

 Brethren, it is difficult to achieve this objective if winning overshadows participation.
 The recreation halls in our many buildings are constructed through the tithes of the members of the Church.
 It is only fair that all worthy young men and young women have an opportunity to play, to learn, to develop, and to achieve.

-It is not our objective to produce clones of Larry Bird or Magic Johnson—or even John Wooden or Pat Riley.
-When you put a player in a suit, put him in the game.
-Basketball begins soon.
+It is not our objective to produce clones of Larry Bird or Magic Johnson—or even John Wooden or Pat Riley. *When you put a player in a suit, put him in the game.* Basketball begins soon.
 Let our teams of young men and young women be counseled appropriately.
 And a word or two for the spectators and coaches would not be amiss.

 If I might add a personal touch, I share with you an experience that embarrassed, a game that was lost, and a lesson in not taking ourselves too seriously.

 First, in a basketball game when the outcome was in doubt, the coach sent me onto the playing floor right after the second half began.
 I took an in-bounds pass, dribbled the ball toward the key, and let the shot fly.
 Just as the ball left my fingertips, I realized why the opposing guards did not attempt to stop my drive: I was shooting for the wrong basket!
 I offered a silent prayer: “Please, Father, don’t let that ball go in.”
 The ball rimmed the hoop and fell out.

-From the bleachers came the call: “We want Monson, we want Monson, we want Monson—out!”
-The coach obliged.
+From the bleachers came the call: “We want Monson, we want Monson, we want Monson—*out!*” The coach obliged.

 I never was a basketball star.
 What timing—to be a freshman at the University of Utah when All-Americans Arnie Ferrin and Vern Gardner dominated the boards.